River Deep – Mountain High (album): 1966

+In September 1966, Ike & Tina Turner embarked on a UK Tour with the Rolling Stones to support the album.

 1969

 The album was eventually released in the United States when it was reissued by A&M Records in 1969.
 The reissue has a slightly different track listing.
 It substitutes "You're So Fine" with "I'll Never Need More Than This," which was released as a non-album track in 1967.
 Upon its release in the US, the album reached No. 102 on the Billboard 200 and No. 28 on the R&B Albums chart.